 What other hair restoration options are there?

-We recently blogged about the rise of men opting for beard transplants.
-What is lesser known is that transgendered males are now choosing beard transplant for a look of thicker facial hair.
+More transgendered males are opting for beard transplants in order to acheive a thicker facial hair.
 In many cases, natural growth is already present however the look is perhaps unrefined, uneven or patchy.
-In these cases a beard or eyebrow transplant can achieve the desired look and is undetectable, even under close inspection.
+In these cases a beard and even a eyebrow transplant can help make modifications to ones appearance which are undetectable, even under close inspection.

 If you are in transition or post transition and have hair loss concerns or an existing hair loss condition, we can help.
 Over the years we have helped many transgenders achieve a full head of hair or improved the look of natural facial hair.
-The most exciting part is the state-of-the-art hair restoration options available, which only a few years ago were not so easily accessible.
 If you would like to know more or would like to book a totally confidential, no-obligation consultation, get in touch with us here

 Talk to a specialist ☎ 020 7935 1861.

 Book a consultation

 Simply fill in your details in the form below and we'll get in touch with you shortly.